rlsu9/energy-data/README.md

 - [Main crawler](./deploy/run-crawler.sh) once every minute.

 ### REST API
-The REST API deployment script ([deploy-rest-api.sh](./deploy/deploy-rest-api.sh)) copies the api code to a "production" folder and reloads supervisor, which has been set up to monitor and control the flask app via gunicorn.
-NGINX acts as a proxy to gunicorn.
+The REST API deployment script ([deploy-rest-api.sh](./deploy/deploy-rest-api.sh)) copies the api code to a "production" folder and reloads `supervisor`, which has been set up to monitor and control the `flask` app via `gunicorn`. `nginx` acts as a reverse proxy to `gunicorn`.
 The entire setup process is documented in [scripts/setup/install-flask-runtime.sh](./scripts/setup/install-flask-runtime.sh).